elizobo/LR_tutorial/_index.md

 __All the B-word Terminology__

 -   __Binary :__ Your data is binary if it has 2 outcomes.
 For example, left or right, pink or white, success or failure, presence or absence, yes or no. You can always represent these outcomes as '0' and '1'.

--   __Boolea__ : Your data is Boolean if you have combination outcomes you can define as binary data with values of true and false.
+-   __Boolean__ : Your data is Boolean if you have combination outcomes you can define as binary data with values of true and false.
 You pretty much only have to think of data in this way if you're doing Boolean Algebra - building a deductive logical system (not part of this tutorial, phew).
 -   __Bernoulli__ : A Bernoulli trial/experiment is a single binary experiment.
 The outcome of this has Bernoulli distribution - the observed response of '0' or '1'.
 -   __Binomial__ : A binomial distribution describes the outcome of several Bernoulli trials - the probability that in X number of trials there will be Y number of '1' outcomes.
 -   __Beta__ : A beta distribution also describes the outcome of several Bernoulli trials but as a probability of having '1' as an outcome, given the number of '1' and '0' outcomes from X number of trials.
 As the number of Bernoulli trials increases the beta distribution will change from a straight line to an increasingly arched bell shape.

 By classifying the binary variable outcomes as 0 and 1, logistic regression can use *maximum likelihood estimation* to calculate the probability that a given observation will take on a value of 1.
 Binomial logistic regression is a binomial regression but with a logit link function to make the relationship between the predictor and response variables linear.
 If you want to go into more of the maths have a read \<a href="<https://medium.com/deep-math-machine-learning-ai/chapter-2-0-logistic-regression-with-math-e9cbb3ec6077>["](https://portal.edirepository.org/nis/home.jsp%22) target="\_blank"\> here</a>, otherwise this tutorial can give you all you need to get your report underway from raw data to results.